gforsyth/xonsh_talk_2022/notes.md

 And it's a truthy object! so you can use it for control flow:

 ```
-if !(ls | grep ICO):
+if !(ls | grep PNG):
-    print("There's an uppercase ICO in this directory")
+    print("There's an obnoxious file extension in this directory")
-mv favicon.ico favicon.ICO
+mv sadtrombone.png sadtromebone.PNG
-if !(ls | grep ICO):
+if !(ls | grep PNG):
-    print("There's an uppercase ICO in this directory")
+    print("There's an obnoxious file extension in this directory")
-mv favicon.ICO favicon.ico
+mv sadtrombone.PNG sadtromebone.png
 ```